-- 220 Personality Development.
+220 Developmental Perspectives in Counseling.
 Approaches to understanding human behavior in applied settings emphasizing behavior development as an interpersonal process.
 Prerequisite: Twelve hours in education and psychology.
+Three hours.

-Three hours. - 274 Counseling Theory and Practice.
+274 Counseling Theory and Practice.
 Theoretical and practical approach to understanding dynamics of the counseling process.
 Refinement of personal philosophy, theory of counseling, and implementation in practice.
-Prerequisites: Graduate standing, twelve hours in education and/or psychology, and permission of instructor. - 291 Special Topics in Counselor Education.
+Prerequisites: Graduate standing, twelve hours in education and/or psychology, permission of instructor.

+285 Sexuality Counseling and Therapy.
+Facilitates the transfer of general counseling and therapy skills to work with sexual issues.
+Study and practice cover both remediation and prevention.
+Prerequisite: Eighteen hours graduate course work in counseling or psychology, or permission of instructor.
+Three hours.
+Schepp.

+291 Special Topics in Counseling.
 Special issues in counseling, administration and planning, social work, higher education not appropriate to content of existing courses.
 Courses will reflect the social services orientation of OCFS.
+Variable credit.

-Variable credit. - 293 Group Dynamics: Theory and Experience.
+293 Group Dynamics: Theory and Experience.
 Encounter group experiences for prospective counselors providing increased awareness of self and of modes of relating to others.
 Theory, practice of group dynamics.
-Prerequisites: Twelve hours in education and psychology and permission of instructor.
-Three credits. - 295 Laboratory Experience in Counseling.
+Prerequisites: Twelve hours in education and psychology, permission of instructor.
+Three credits.

+295 Laboratory Experience in Counseling.
 Supervised practice in counseling techniques.
 Students develop skills and receive feedback.
 Use is made of videotape facilities.
 Prerequisites: Counseling majors only, concurrently enrolled in EDCO 274 or consent of instructor.
+Three hours.
-Three hours. - 321 Consultation Skills.
-The consultation relationship in educational and Social Service settings.
-Prerequisites:

-EDCO 220, permission of instructor.
+321 Theory and Practice of Consultation.
+The consultation relationship in educational and social service settings.
+Prerequisites: EDCO 220, permission of instructor.
 Three hours.